Portable version: here is my statement of teaching philosophy and my teaching portfolio, v.Fall 2024.

 Mentorship

-Fostering young scholars outside of the classroom context is just as important.
-While at Duke, my mentorship of undergraduates has taken two main forms.
+Educating young scholars outside of the classroom context is just as important.

-First, I have been Research Lead and Coordinator for Project Vox since August 2022, where I lead teams of undergraduates towards writing multimedia articles on marginalized philosophers.
-Together, we work through feasibility research, research on primary and secondary sources, locating and sourcing images, writing, revising, and publishing.
-This year, we published a new entry on Napoleon’s nemesis, Germaine de Staël.
-In Spring 2023, we published an entry on Brazil’s first feminist, Nísia de Floresta, the product of a collaboration with graduate students, faculty, and librarians at Duke and other institutions.
+At Duke, I was Research Lead and Coordinator for Project Vox from 20224, where I led two teams in writing multimedia articles on marginalized philosophers.
+Together, we worked through feasibility studies, research on primary and secondary sources, locating and authenticating images, writing, revising, and publishing.

 I’ve also guided my students in preparing their original papers to submit to conferences, like the North Carolina Philosophy Society’s 2023 conference, and worked with them to practice and prepare for their presentations.
-Jocelyn, Faith, and Emma all gave amazing talks, and I can’t wait to see what they accomplish next!
+(Jocelyn, Faith, and Emma all gave amazing talks.)
 A special congratulations to Emma for winning the prize for Best Undergraduate Essay!
 The conference program is here, and a Duke Philosophy News announcement is here (with links to drafts of their papers).

 Miscellaneous course materials